raspishake/rsudp/docsrc/settings.rst

 You can forward UDP packets for a list of channels from a datacast to the :json:`"address"` and :json:`"port"` specified, just like you would from the Shake's web front end.
 By default, :json:`["all"]` channels are forwarded.

+To forward specific types of messages, change the boolean settings :json:`"fwd_data"` and :json:`"fwd_alarms"` accordingly.
+Setting :code:`"fwd_data": true` will forward data from the specified channels, while :code:`"fwd_alarms": true` will forward :code:`ALARM` and :code:`RESET` messages.
+These can both be set to true simultaneously.

 `Back to top ↑ <#top>`_